 The development of SBT correction techniques have been critical to the evolution of FRET as a useful and widely used application.
 These SBT correction techniques—which include software development, fluorescence lifetime imaging (FLIM) correlation, and photo bleaching techniques—have reached a degree of sophistication that improves the efficacy of FRET.
 Similarly, the development of microscopy techniques such as one-photon, two-photon (multiphoton), confocal, and TIRF are all contributing to the growing effectiveness and ease of FRET experiments.

 The filter components required for FRET experiments are not esoteric.
 As in any fluorescence microscopy application, an excitation filter is required for exciting the donor fluorophore, and a dichroic mirror is required for separating donor excitation energy from both donor and acceptor emission energy.
-Unlike other fluorescence applications, however, two emission filters are required, one for the acceptor fluorophore, or FRET emission, and one for the donor fluorophore in order to correct for single bleed thru.
-As for choosing specific filters, the same filter components and sets can be applicable for FRET as those which are matched to specific fluorophores and used in other single color, epifluorescence applications.
-More important in the selection of filters is an understanding of the physical configuration of the microscope hardware to be used in the FRET experiment.
+Unlike typical fluorescence applications, however, two emission filters are required, one for the acceptor fluorophore, or FRET emission, and one for the donor fluorophore in order to correct for signal bleed thru.
+For the most part, the filter components used for FRET are identical to those used for epifluorescence applications, providing that the dichroic mirror transmits both emission wavelengths.
+More important than the selection of filters is an understanding of the physical configuration of the microscope hardware to be used in the FRET experiment.
 At issue are critical experimental variables, such as time and image registration.
 While the ideal setup may not be affordable or available to all researchers interested in FRET studies, it is nonetheless important to understand the pros and cons of the available hardware and filter set configurations.